 A Thomas University education will be more affordable for students thanks to the record-breaking generosity of the community and sponsors of the annual Dining for Education Drive-Thru Dinner.

-The “Supper in the South” themed drive-thru dinner was held on March 10, at The Plaza Restaurant in downtown Thomasville.
-It was supported by over 50 sponsors, including local corporations, businesses, and individuals, whose philanthropic gifts eclipsed funds raised for the second straight year.
+The “Thomasville Traditions” themed drive-thru dinner was held on March 10 at The Plaza Restaurant in downtown Thomasville.
+It was supported by over 60 sponsors, including local corporations, businesses, and individuals, whose philanthropic gifts eclipsed funds raised for the second straight year.

 The monetary gifts are designated for general student scholarships, ensuring that students can successfully graduate from Thomas University and pursue flourishing careers.